Camptown Races: Reception

 The song was the impetus for renaming Camptown, a village of Clinton Township, Essex County, New Jersey.
 When the new ballad was published in 1850, some residents of the village were mortified to be associated with the bawdiness in song.
 The wife of the local postmaster suggested Irvington, to commemorate writer Washington Irving, which was adopted in 1852.

-Recordings
+F. D. Benteen later released a different version with guitar accompaniment in 1852 under the title "The Celebrated Ethiopian Song/Camptown Races".
+Louis Moreau Gottschalk quotes the melody in his virtuoso piano work "Grotesque Fantasie, the Banjo", op.
+15, published in 1855.
+In 1909, composer Charles Ives incorporated the tune and other vernacular American melodies into his orchestral Symphony No. 2.
+Portions of the song's melody were quoted in Aaron Copland's 1942 Lincoln Portrait.

-In one of the most widely familiar uses of "Camptown Races" in popular culture, the Looney Tunes and Merrie Melodies cartoon character Foghorn Leghorn frequently hums the tune to himself (breaking into song only for the "Doo-Dah" refrain) in most of the 28 cartoons the character appears in, produced between 1946 and 1963.
-Occasionally, he would also sing his own lyrics if they were related to what he was doing at the moment.
-Leghorn was not based on a minstrel character, but on Kenny Delmar's popular radio character, the overbearing Southerner Senator Claghorn.
+Recordings and uses

-The song was revived on a number of occasions in the twentieth century with recordings by Bing Crosby (recorded December 9, 1940), Johnny Mercer (1945), Al Jolson (recorded July 17, 1950), Julie London (included in her album Swing Me an Old Song – 1959), and Frankie Laine (included in his album Deuces Wild – 1961).
+As one of the most popular folk tunes, "Camptown Races" has been referenced repeatedly in cinema, television and other means of media.
+Like many of Foster's songs, it was originally recorded on the phonograph in the early twentieth century; 1911 saw its first recording, by Billy Murray, originally sung with the American Quartet.
+The 1939 biopic about Foster Swanee River prominently features a performance of the tune by Al Jolson.
+A favourite in twentieth-century cartoons, the Looney Tunes and Merrie Melodies character Foghorn Leghorn frequently hums the tune to himself in most of the 28 cartoons he appears in, produced between 1946 and 1963.
+The Bugs Bunny shorts Mississippi Hare and Southern Fried Rabbit relate to the song's Southern heritage to portray stereotypes of African Americans.
+A parody version of the song, called "Brainstem," was featured in Season 1, Episode 3 of Pinky and the Brain, to teach about the parts of the brain.
+Many Western films, such as Riding High, Blazing Saddles and Sweet Savage, feature brief singing performances of "Camptown Races".

+The song was revived on a number of occasions in the twentieth century with recordings by Bing Crosby (recorded December 9, 1940), Johnny Mercer (1945), Al Jolson (recorded July 17, 1950), Julie London (included in her album Swing Me an Old Song, 1959), and Frankie Laine (included in his album Deuces Wild, 1961).
 Country music singer Kenny Rogers recorded the song in 1970 with his group, The First Edition, on their album Tell It All Brother under the title of "Camptown Ladies".
+The football song "Two World Wars and One World Cup" is set the tune of "Camptown Races", chanted as part of the England–Germany football rivalry.